We Can! (Croatia): 2021 Zagreb local elections

-In the Zagreb elections they managed to win 40% of the popular vote and 23 seats in the City Assembly.
+In the 2021 Zagreb local elections, they managed to win 40% of the popular vote and 23 seats in the City Assembly.
+The platform's candidate for mayor of Zagreb, Tomislav Tomašević, defeated right-wing candidate Miroslav Škoro in the second round, by a margin of 64% to 34%.

+2025 Zagreb local elections

+In the 2025 Zagreb local elections, managed to win 43.66% (with SDP) of the popular vote and 25 seats in the City Assembly.
+The platform's incumbent mayor Tomislav Tomašević defeated opposition candidate Marija Selak Raspudić in the second round, by a margin of 57.56% to 42.44%.

+2025 Pazin local elections

+In the 2025 Croatian local elections, City of Pazin was also won by Možemo! (with SDP) with incumbent mayor Suzana Jašić winning the runoff election (with 67.70%), as well as with 43.93% seats in Pazin City Assembly.

+Co-leaders

 Party program

-The party designates itself as "a wide and progressive new political platform that aims to gather voters ranging from radical left, through green, to social democracy".
-The developmental models proposed models seek to reduce precarious forms of work, strengthen economic democracy, and to foster trade unions, as well as the legal rights of workers in general.
+The party designates itself as "a wide and progressive new political platform that aims to gather voters ranging from the radical left, through green, to social democracy".
+The proposed developmental models seek to reduce precarious forms of work, strengthen economic democracy, and foster trade unions, as well as the legal rights of workers in general.